TodePond/TodePondDotCom/wikiblogarden/academia/from/the-outside/readme.md

 They're still very long and slow and considered.
 But I dunno.

 Hey reader, what do you think?
 Do you think this academ-ish approach is good?
 Yes or no?
 And why?
 Let me know RIGHT NOW.
+But first,

 ## Why academia